davieduardo94/davieduardo94/README.md

  </div>

 ### Hi there 👋
-- 🔭 I’m currently working on Tech Analist at São Lucas Porto Velho
+- 🔭 I’m currently working on Tech Analist at Sidia Insituto de Ciência e Tecnologia
 - 🌱 I’m currently learning about Development Python, Django, Docker, API's and more
 - 👯 I’m looking to collaborate on any thing wich a can help
 - 🤔 I’m looking for help with development, if you have an experience and love's teach, please help me!
 I'll be gratefully